ZihaoYang-TJ/NEC-condition-of-extra-dimensional-theory/README.md

 When we consider the CPL model： ode.m
-You can use ode.m to check the NEC violation for all points in the w0wa plane in 10-dimensional spacetime.
+You can use `ode.m` to check the NEC violation for all points in the $w_0w_a$ plane in 10-dimensional spacetime.
-Select the point you want to check and just modify the values of w0 and wa in the first line of code.
+Select the point you want to check and just modify the values of $w_0$ and wa in the first line of code.

 checkallpoints.m
-Here you can directly inspect and observe the NEC compliant areas on the w0wa plane.
+Here you can directly inspect and observe the NEC compliant areas on the $w_0w_a$ plane.
 You just need to adjust the range in the first line of code.
 By the way, if the range is too large, the dark energy density is no longer approximately $0.7$

-loding
+loading.....